tbaaaa/space-n-aliens/README.md

 ### Running the Game
 Run the game with: `python main.py`

+The game window is resizable - you can maximize, restore, or resize it as needed.

 ### Controls
 - A/D Keys: Move the spaceship left/right
 - W/S Keys: Move the spaceship up/down